milena-sosic/EmoLex.SR/README.md

 ## Repository Structure

 - **data/**
-  - `NRC.EmoLex.EN`: The main lexicon file containing emotion affect data for English words.
+  - `NRC.EmoLex.EN`: The lexicon file containing emotion affect data for English words.
   - `serbian_emo_affect_words.txt`: A list of Serbian words utilized in the expansion of the lexicon.

 - **lexicons/**
   - Contains all versions of the lexicon that were developed during the translation, adaptation, and validation steps.
-For the final lexicon versions (v-1/2), please use
+If you want to reproduce the steps of lexicon construction, please use the links above to collect all necessary resources.
+Lexicon constructed through this study (v-1/2) could be found on the [ELG](#) repository.

 - **WNA.SR/**
   - This folder contains resources related to the WordNet-Affect lexical database, which extends WordNet with affective concepts and is specifically linked to the Serbian WordNet.